Empty space, drag to resize

 Consider the knowledge you gained in the assess phase.

-As a group (online or in-person) brainstorm ideas about control.
+As a group, brainstorm ideas about control.

 Here is a question to kickstart your brainstorming session